hasparus/homepage/content/notes/Tiny Alternative to Storybook.md

 - Storybook supports 12 component frameworks, but I just need one at a time.
 - I lose access to a huge plugin ecosystem, but I want to go _smaller_ and remove everything we don't desperately need.
-- I will definitely not handle all corner cases at first, so I'll need to revisit the code and expand it as I use it.
+- And the most serious problem — I will definitely not handle all corner cases at first, so I'll need to revisit the code and expand it as I use it.
 We're not free from maintenance.
 Question is — Is maintaining a set of _programmable_ components in your language/framework of choice easier than maintaining a bunch of config files?